"Can you give tips on how to stay connected when you feel irritable? I'm not yelling, but I’m not as respectful as I

 4. Look for a win-win solution by seeing it from his point of view.
 Focus on what really matters, not on controlling your child to get

 your way.
 If you're in a standoff, reconnect with your child by acknowledging what she wants at the same time that you clarify what you need.
 If you

 can actually see the situation from your child's perspective, you've just reconnected, even if you can't give her exactly what she wants.

 "Isabella, let's find a way to make this work for both of us.
-I hear how much you want X....and right now I need Y....What can we do so we're both happy?"
+I hear how much you want X....and right now I need Y....What solution can we find so that we're both happy?"

 5. Empathize and Listen.
 And what if your child doesn't respond to play?
 It may be that he's beyond laughter right now.
 Take a deep breath,